Pylons/pyramid/docs/narr/traversal.rst

 The fact that it does not find "baz" at this point does not signify an error condition.
 It signifies that:

-- the :term:`context` is "bar" (the context is the last item found during traversal).
+- the :term:`context` is "bar" (the context is the last resource found during traversal).

 - the :term:`view name` is ``baz``